geopm/geopm/service/docs/source/install.rst

 =======

-Continuous integration creates packages for a variety of Linux distributions each time certain branches hosted on Github are updated.
+Continuous integration creates packages for a variety of Linux distributions each time certain branches hosted on GitHub are updated.
-This is supported by Github Actions, in conjunction with the OpenSUSE Build Service.
+This is supported by GitHub Actions, in conjunction with the OpenSUSE Build Service.
 The ``dev`` branch, which is the default branch containing the most up to date stable development, is published here: